MathieuFortune/mathieufortune.github.io/about.md

 ### Marketing tools
 {: .no-marg-bot }

+_To help marketing actions, I was led to design and develop responsive ready newsletters and landing pages_

 * Design and develop responsive ready newsletter's templates (Ink framework from Fundation)
 * Design and develop auto-generated responsive ready landings with Jekyll